ekelhala/ds-course/doc/architecture.md

-# Service architecture for RANaaS service using srsRAN and Kubernetes
+# Service architecture for RANaaS implementation using srsRAN and Kubernetes

 The proposed architecture consists of an API microservice that receives resource requests from core network operators, and forwards them to a worker microservice that provisions the required resources (virtualized CU and DU), and connects the DU to a number of RUs.